A Tale Of Irish History Through Celtic Jewelry

 St Patrick is celebrated on the 17th of March worldwide by the Irish diaspora.
 On this day it is custom to wear Shamrocks in his honor and as a celebration of Irish culture.

 – Round Towers –

 These magnificent stone structures proudly stand as enduring images of the Christian faith in Ireland.
-Standing between 17 to 40 metres high the towers usually have a single door raised 2 to 3 metres above the ground and narrow slits high up in the tower form the windows.
+Standing between 17 to 40 meters high the towers usually have a single door raised 2 to 3 meters above the ground and narrow slits high up in the tower form the windows.
 The Round Towers are believed to have provided refuge from invaders for the religious communities and their precious relics between the 9th and 12th centuries.

 The tallest of these Round Towers is situated on the monastic site of Kilmacduagh here in Galway.
 A site to be seen on your next trip to Galway, Kilmacduagh’s round tower is in excellent condition.
 Built over 1000 years ago the tower stands 34.5 metres high.
 The door is 8 metres above the ground meaning a rope or a ladder would be the only access!

 – Vikings –

 The Vikings are a race known for their plundering sprees across the high seas.
 In 795 AD the Viking Longships began to raid monasteries along the coast and later raided inland.
 Over the following decades the attacks intensified in number and ferocity until the invaders found permanent settlements in Ireland.
 Traders and skilled blacksmiths and metalworkers the Vikings changed the landscape and society of Gaelic Ireland.

 The History of Invasion continues with Norman Invasion.
 In the 12th Century there were many warring clans in Ireland with each clan having their own King.
 These Kings would fight against each other in order to become the The High King, the most powerful King in Ireland.
 It was this fighting that led to the Normans invasion of Ireland.